 The production

-This is how our Gavi and Barbera reach our customers’ tables, through several phases that are always the same and nevertheless every year different, as Nature decides.
+This is how our Gavi and Barbera come to the table, through passages that are always the same and yet different every year, different according to the indications of nature.

 Clara Milani, oenologist at Tenimenti Rossi Cairo